Roger Rivard: Political positions

 Rivard supports frac sand mining and believes it should be regulated at the state level by the Wisconsin Department of Natural Resources (DNR) as opposed to at the local level, because local officials impose unreasonable demands and conditions, and the DNR has over 60 years experience regulating sand and gravel.

 Rivard does not believe BadgerCare should be expanded to more people, and believes that "use controls" on those receiving free medical care are necessary to prevent abuses.
 He does not believe government does a good job running large programs such as Medicare, Social Security and Amtrak.

 He supports voter photo ID laws.

 Rivard opposes same-sex marriage, but believes there should be some provisions in the law to recognize gay and lesbian partnerships for the purposes of medical care and inheriting property.

 He does not believe there is a right to collective bargaining because it is not in the Constitution.
 He also says that the state's prior budget problems were due in large part to high wages demanded by unions.

 He has said the best way to stimulate the local economy is for government to "get out of the way" and not over-regulate or raise taxes.

-For his positions, he has received an A grade from the National Rifle Association, 100% ratings from Wisconsin Manufacturers & Commerce, and the American Conservative Union, a 66% rating from the League of Wisconsin Municipalities, a 21% rating from the Wisconsin League of Conservation Voters, and 0% ratings from NARAL Pro-Choice and the Sierra Club.
+For his positions, he has received an "A" grade from the NRA Political Victory Fund, 100% ratings from Wisconsin Manufacturers & Commerce, and the American Conservative Union, a 66% rating from the League of Wisconsin Municipalities, a 21% rating from the Wisconsin League of Conservation Voters, and 0% ratings from NARAL Pro-Choice and the Sierra Club.